-- Pupils and staff will follow public health advice on when to self-isolate and what to do.
+- Pupils and staff will follow public health advice on when to stay at home if you have Coronavirus.
 They should not come into school if they have symptoms, have had a positive test result or other reasons requiring them to stay at home due to the risk of them passing on COVID-19 (for example, they are required to quarantine). - If anyone in the school develops COVID-19 symptoms, however mild, we will send them home and advise them to follow public health advice. - For everyone with symptoms, they should avoid using public transport and, wherever possible, be collected by a member of their family or household. - If a pupil is awaiting collection, they will be left in a room on their own if possible and safe to do so.
 A window will be opened for fresh air ventilation if possible.
 Appropriate PPE will be used if close contact is necessary.
-Any rooms they use will be cleaned after they have left. - The household (including any siblings) should follow the PHE stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+Any rooms they use will be cleaned after they have left. - The household (including any siblings) should follow the latest government guidance: People with Covid and their Contacts.